 This year I was lucky enough to be able to present at the Container Camp conference in Sydney, Australia.
 The talk was titled “Keeping an Eye on your Serverless Containers”, and I was doubly lucky in that I got to present together with my friend Prateek Nayak from Innablr.

 As I don’t believe I can replicate the back and forth that (hopefully) made the talk itself entertaining, the structure of this writeup will be slightly different than the talk.
-If you are interested in the slide deck however, you can find that below, and once the video recording goes up, I will add that as well.
+If you just want to watch the video or the slide deck however, these are right below.

 A billion-dollar idea